 Whether you blog for personal or business reasons, creating quality content can really eat up a lot of your time as it requires significant time and effort to research and write.
 This is especially true if you want to make a dent in the online world.

 After that, the whole process starts over again and it’s time to write your next post.
 Sometimes we wish we can just wave a magic wand and new content magically appears, but unfortunately, that’s not how it works.

-8 Things To Do When Your Writer Quits
+8 Proactive Steps to Take When Your Writer Quits

 Unless you can afford to hire your own writers similar to large publishing companies, you’ll have to do it all yourself.
 Consistency is key if you want to be successful and earn a living from blogging.
 Don’t worry though.
 Here are some time-saving tips that can help you write with more efficiency and be more productive.

 1. Have A Specific Place To Store Your Ideas

 One of the biggest challenges most writers encounter is thinking of ideas and topics to write about.
 Writer’s block is common to most bloggers.
 Ideas often come to us at unexpected times and in unusual ways like while taking a walk, playing video games or even chatting with friends.

 Having a place to store your ideas is important.

 Either have a little notebook handy or use a notes app on your phone to capture your ideas.
 Write down any ideas that come to mind.
 Don’t be concerned about the relevance or quality, just get your raw ideas written down.
 Later on you can go back and review and edit your ideas and finalize your next blog topics.

 2. Create A Content Plan